usnistgov/dastard/README.md

 dastard
 ```

-**There was temporarily a problem with Go 1.20 and TDM systems** If you are using TDM systems with the Lancero device, beware that we had trouble making the device read correctly with Go 1.20 (as of April 20, 2023).
+**There was a problem with Go version 1.20 and TDM systems** If you are using TDM systems with the Lancero device, beware that we had trouble making the device read correctly with Go 1.20 (as of April 20, 2023).
 This turns out to be the result of a bug in Go 1.20, surprisingly.
-We believe this problem was fixed in May 2023 (Dastard v0.2.19) with a workaround, but we leave this note here just in case you notice problems we didn't.
-Also, it should be fixed in Go 1.21.
-Certainly, for data sources other than Lancero, we are unaware of _any_ Go versions that cause problems.
+We believe this problem was worked around in May 2023 (Dastard v0.2.19) AND completely fixed with Go 1.21+.
+We leave this note here just in case you notice TDM problems that we didn't.

 ### Ubuntu 22.04, 20.04, 18.04, and (maybe?)
 16.04